Tylan is a broad spectrum antibiotic that treats diseases in the respiratory tract of bacterial or mycoplasmal origin in chickens and turkeys.

 Storage: In tightly closed original container below 25ºC and out of reach of children.

-Further information can be found on NOAH Compendium of Animal Medicines
+Further information can be found on NOAH Compendium of Animal Medicines (click the links on the left to go to the different pages of the data sheet)

 The advice given here is that of the authors and should not be considered as professional advice.
 Where there is conflicting information, you should always follow the advice of your vet.